sugaryourcoffee/circlus/doc/development-notes.md

 When we create a new version we have to re-run `rake create:version`.

+# Add multiple email addresses to member
+Currently we only have on e-mail address per user.
+We want to enable the user to have multiple e-mail addresses.
+There are two approaches.
+One is to add multiple email addresses to the existing email address field.
+Two would be a separate email addresses model that is referencing the member model.

+## Email Model
+This version has the advantage to validate the email addresses with standard means.

+We first add a model Email that will be referenced by Member

+    $ rails g model Email category address member:references
+    $ rake db:migrate

+The member model now contains an email address which will be the main email and a reference to many email addresses.
+We need to supplement the view to add additional email addresses.
+Next to the last email address is a *Add* button and except for the first email address each email address has a *Remove* button.

+When clicking on the *Add* button a new email address field and a type field is added to the view.
+If the *Remove* button is pressed the email address field is removed.

+Only when pressing the *Save* button is pressed the additional email addresses are saved to the database.

+## Multiple email addresses in a text field
+This is easier to implement except for the validation of email addresses.
+In order to validate the email addresses we have to create a custom valdiator that loops through the email addresses.

+To add multiple email addresses the user can enter email address separated by space.
+As spaces are not allowed in email addresses we don't have to worry about ambiguity.

 ## Sources

 * [Rails, Angular, Postgres, and Bootstrap by David Bryant Copeland](https://pragprog.com/book/dcbang/rails-angular-postgres-and-bootstrap)